Solemensis/Chad-Rpg/README.md

 ## Miscellaneous

 - Backgrounds are changing automatically according to characters places to give more of the ambiance.
-- A tavern/medieval vibish song can be played with a click, it's now uses html5 audio so it does not seemlessly looping but it will be seemlessly looping itself with the power of the web audio api when i implement it.
+- A tavern/medieval vibish song can be played with a click, it uses html5 audio for now so it does not seemlessly looping but it will be seemlessly looping itself with the power of the web audio api when i implement it.
 The song is "Tavern Loop One" from Alexander Nakarada.

 ## What's Next?